WICG/trust-token-api/README.md

 This API proposes a new per-origin storage area for “Privacy Pass” style cryptographic tokens, which are accessible in third party contexts.
 These tokens are non-personalized and cannot be used to track users, but are cryptographically signed so they cannot be forged.

 When an origin is in a context where they trust the user, they can issue the browser a batch of tokens, which can be “spent” at a later time in a context where the user would otherwise be unknown or less trusted.
 Crucially, the tokens are indistinguishable from one another, preventing websites from tracking users through them.

-We further propose an extension mechanism for the browser to sign outgoing requests with keys bound to a particular token redemption.

 ## Potential API